openplans/shareabouts/doc/CONFIG.md

     place:
       adding_supported: true
       title: The title of the form.
+      location_item_name: address

-If adding_supported is set to false, users cannot add places, and can only comment on or support the places you provide.
+If `adding_supported` is set to false, users cannot add places, and can only comment on or support the places you provide.

+The `location_item_name` attribute is used when the `geocoding_enabled` flag is set to true in the map config.
+When a user is adding a new place to the map, the location of the place will be reverse-geocoded every time they move the map.
+The result of that reverse-geocoding will be a string saved to the model in the `location_item_name` attribute.
+E.g., in the above example, the string will be saved in the `address` field of a place.

 Next you can have any number of input widgets to appear on the place adding form.
 These go in the *items* subsection, under *place*.